-These creamy bars are just the thing to serve after a meal cooked on the grill.
-Made with watermelon, lemon juice and milk, they're served chilled and are a refreshing summertime treat!
+These creamy, refreshing bars are just the thing to serve on a hot summer day.
+Made with watermelon, lemon juice and milk, they're designed to keep their cool.

 Preheat the oven to 350 degrees F. Line a 13-by-9-inch baking pan with foil, leaving a 2-inch overhang on the long sides of the pan.
 Spray the foil with cooking spray.